bbartling/open-dsm/README.md

 * **Power meter integration** which is a prerequisite for the Linux device's algorithm to forecast demand is to have the necessary setup.
 An accessible alternative, particularly user-friendly for engineers and scientists, could involve using an [eGauge](https://www.egauge.net/commercial-energy-monitor/) device.
 This device offers a straightforward setup through a graphical user interface (GUI), and it could potentially prove simpler than attempting to integrate the building's power meter (assuming compatibility).
 The eGauge device provides options for effortless configuration using Modbus, BACnet, or REST API, alongside a GUI for data visualization that includes customizable energy accounting features.
 Moreover, it has the capacity to store up to a year's worth of data.
 Notably, the manufacturer offers a service that allows secure remote access to the eGauge device over the internet.
 This service enables data retrieval through a dashboard and even permits configuration adjustments if needed.

-* **On-going monitoring** Consistently engage with the building owner regarding any concerns related to DSM solution risks, including occupant comfort complaints, noise, and IAQ.
+* **On-going monitoring** consistently engage with the building owner (typical consulting engineer practices) regarding any concerns related to DSM solution risks, including occupant comfort complaints, noise, and IAQ.
 This service could potentially be integrated into ongoing monitoring or building commissioning (MBx) initiatives.
 By incorporating other engineering consulting services, it becomes possible to ensure that as demand charges are optimized for the building, essential factors such as healthy IAQ, efficient operation of mechanical systems, and overall safety and effectiveness of the building are maintained.

 The DSM solution can help to reduce energy consumption and peak demand, which can save money for building owners and operators.
 It can also help to improve the reliability of the electrical grid.